AugusteBalas/OCR-to-Anki/README.md

 - Python 3
 - Google Cloud Vision API
+- Other Python packages as specified in the requirements.txt file

 Please refer to the [Google Cloud Vision API documentation](https://cloud.google.com/vision/docs/setup) for detailed setup and usage instructions.